-The first one is triggered by fault detection, such as loss of signal, loss of frame, signal degrade (BER becomes worse than the predetermined threshold), and so on.
+The first one is triggered by fault detection of loss of signal.
 The second one is activated by administrative events, such as fibre rerouting, fibre replacement, etc. Both types should be possible in the GPON system, if required, even though they are optional functions.
 The switching mechanism is generally realized by the OAM function; therefore, the required OAM information field should be reserved in the OAM frame.